hyelnatzz/trivia-app/backend/README.md

 ![](C:\Users\Aboubakar Abba\Documents\Hyeldas\UDACITY\trivia_app\backend\Screenshot 2022-06-11 181812.png)

 Trivia as the name implies is a knowledge testing API design to be simple to deploy and easy to use.
 Questions and their categories can be added with ease.
 There is also a quiz feature.
 The API is professionally built with the required features that are found in similar styled apps.
-It is a fully featured completely RESTful API
+It is a fully featured completely RESTful API.

 ## Table of Contents